waterswims/NanoMagMC/README.md

 * ISPERIO: Boolean value to determine if the boundary conditions of the lattice are periodic or not.
 0 for non=periodic, 1 for periodic.
 (Note, for some shapes this makes little or no difference. i.e. A Weibull shape.)

-* LATTPADDING: Adds a 'pad' of empty lattice sites around your lattice.
-Takes a number signifying the depth of this pad.
+* EQSWEEPS: The number of Monte Carlo sweeps that should be performed on each lattice before samples are taken.
+A sweep is defined as 1 Monte Carlo step for every filled lattice site.

-* MCSWEEPS: The number of Monte Carlo sweeps that should be performed on each lattice at each temperature step.
+* SAMPSWEEPS: The number of Monte Carlo sweeps that should be performed between samples.
 A sweep is defined as 1 Monte Carlo step for every filled lattice site.

-* LATTSPERPROC: This program is implemented to MPI communication, meaning that multiple independent processes are run in tandom, each one running distinct realisations of the lattice.
-This value indicates the number of lattices that will be simulated on each process.
+* NSAMPS: The number of Monte Carlo samples to be taken per lattice.

 * HAMILTONIAN: The Hamiltonian which is being used to calculate the total energy and energy change per Monte Carlo step.
 This can take a number of inputs: